Only 35% of salespeople believe that marketing knows what they need.

 That’s why automating and streamlining this process is of vital importance for their effectiveness and efficiency.
 Content writers who are good with words can create persuasive copy and allow for additional customization.

 With such email templates or even better email sequence templates, your sales reps will have valuable material to work.

-Another useful resource for this is our latest ebook B2B-Sales Handbook, in which you can find different tips on this same topic, as well as proven and tested customizable email and follow-up templates that our sales reps have been effectively using for some time.
+Other useful resources for this are our latest ebooks B2B-Sales Handbook and the Ultimate Cold Outreach Playbook, in which you can find different tips on this same topic, as well as proven and tested customizable email and follow-up templates that our sales reps have been effectively using for some time.

 3. Implement Different Productivity and Automation Tools